How to Protect Hair on Holiday

 Coola Daily Protect Scalpmist SPF30

-Coola Daily Protect Scalpmist SPF30.
+Coola Daily Protect Scalpmist SPF30 .
 While this SPF can be used on lengths for some conditioning protection, the targeted nozzle makes it exceptionally good for scalp application.

-3. Protective Styles & Hats/Scarves
+5. Protective Styles & Hats/Scarves

-Bleached hair is more porous, meaning it both absorbs and loses moisture easily.
-This means it is more susceptible to dryness and brittleness, of course, but it also means that it is more susceptible to effects of chlorinated water.
-Chlorine exacerbates the issues of dryness in bleached hair, which in turn can cause strands to lose their glossy sheen.
-Beyond that, it can also alter the tone of your blonde.
+Chlorine exacerbates dryness in bleached hair, which can cause strands to lose their glossy sheen.
+It can also alter the tone of your blonde.
 While chlorine itself can turn blonde lighter, other minerals used for pool maintenance (such as copper) can be responsible for turning the tone of fresh bleach yellow or green.
-My advice?
 Set aside some luggage allowance for purple-toned products to counteract any brassiness or menacing tone changes.

 Charles Worthington Toning Shampoo